slimane/resonance/README.md

 # Resonance - a typography based content first responsive theme for Ghost
 Resonance is an open source theme for the [Ghost](http://ghost.org/ "Ghost") blogging platform.
+The current supported Ghost version is 0.4.1.

 View resonance in action [here](http://amlinarev.ghost.io/).